 Howzat for cover?

-With the first Test against the West Indies painfully underway, thoughts turn to preparations for our 2019 home cricket season – the state of the kit, the coaching team, the wicket, the clubhouse, and everything in-between.
+Spring is on its way, in spite of the rain, which means it’s time to start getting ready for your club’s 2020 cricket season: the state of the kit, the coaching team, the wicket, the clubhouse, and everything in-between.

 One thing that might be at the bottom of the pile, but is essential before your season starts properly, is your club’s insurance.
 We understand it is very easy to just click ‘renew’ but when was the last time you reviewed your club’s insurance?
 Are you getting best value for money?
 Do you have the right cover?
 Do you need comparative quotes to show your committee?